hoenirvili/EDeC/sql/README.txt

-Instructions:
+#Instructions:

-Please run in the following order
+####Please run in the following order
-0.schema.sql;
+- schema.sql;
-1.edec_utils_package.sql
+- edec_utils_package.sql
-2.caracteristici_package.sql
+- caracteristici_package.sql
-3.products_package.sql
+- products_package.sql
-4.edec_users_package.sql
+- edec_users_package.sql

-5.populate.sql
+- populate.sql

-Modify path to csv files if necessary.
+###Modify path to csv files if necessary.
-NOTE:
+###NOTE:

-if packages dont work pls check if user have privileges
+-If packages dosen't work please check if user has privileges and if you don't have privilages run when beeing SYS user ` GRANT EXECUTE ON UTL_FILE TO <user_name>;`

-if not pls run  GRANT EXECUTE ON UTL_FILE TO <user_name>; when beeing SYS user
+- If you have error on date please enter this command in your sqlplus or sqldeveloper and run it ` alter SESSION set NLS_DATE_FORMAT = 'DD-MM-YYYY HH24:MI:SS' `